-- 1. Find that the City's Capital Improvement Program is a fiscal planning and budgeting activity, which allows the City to plan for future specific capital improvement projects and does not commit the City to implement any specific project or project design, and, therefore, is not a "project" per California Environmental Quality Act (CEQA) Guidelines Section 15378; and - 2.
-Approve a resolution finding that the One Year (FY 2024-2025) and Five Year (FY 2028-2029) Capital Improvement Program is consistent with the Costa Mesa 2015-2035 General Plan.
+- 1. Find that the project is exempt from the provisions of the California Environmental Quality Act (CEQA) per CEQA Guidelines Section 15378 in that the City's Capital Improvement Program is a fiscal planning and budgeting activity, which allows the City to plan for future specific capital improvement projects and does not commit the City to implement any specific project or project design; and - 2.
+Approve the General Plan Conformity Resolution (Attachment 1) for the City of Costa Mesa one-year (FY 2025-26) and five-year (FY 2025-26 to FY 2029-30) Capital Improvement Programs (CIP).